California mass shooting: 6 dead, 10 injured in Sacramento

 Sacramento Police Chief Kathy Lester said at a news conference that police were patrolling the area two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene.
 They found a large crowd gathered and six people dead in the street.
 Another 10 either took themselves or were transported to hospitals.
 No information was provided about their conditions.

+“We’re asking for the public’s help in helping us to identify the suspects in this,” Lester said.
+Asked if authorities were searching for one or more than one suspects, Lester told reporters that she did not know.

-Shortly after the shooting, video was posted on Twitter that showed people running through the street amid the sound of rapid gunfire.
+Shortly after the shooting, video was posted on Twitter that showed people running through the street amid the sound of rapid gunfire in the city of about 525,000 people located 75 miles (120 kilometers) from San Francisco.

 Kelsey Schar, 18, was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
 She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.